-KPMG LLP served as our independent registered public accounting firm for the 2013 and 2012 fiscal years and has been selected to serve in that capacity for us for the 2014 fiscal year.
+KPMG LLP served as our independent registered public accounting firm for the 2014 and 2013 fiscal years and has been selected to serve in that capacity for us for the 2015 fiscal year.
 It is anticipated that representatives of KPMG LLP will be present at the Annual Meeting and will have an opportunity to make a statement, if they desire to do so, and to respond to any appropriate inquiries of the shareholders or their representatives.

-Set forth below are the fees paid or accrued for the services of KPMG LLP during 2013 and 2012:
+Set forth below are the fees paid or accrued for the services of KPMG LLP during 2014 and 2013:

-2013 2012
+2014 2013

-Audit fees \$654,776 \$ 540,905
+Audit fees \$609,425 \$654,776

 Audit-related fees

-Tax fees 219,438 208,700
+Tax fees 214,100 219,438

 All other fees

-Total \$ 874,214 \$749,605
+Total \$823,525 \$874,214

-Audit fees for 2013 and 2012 consist primarily of professional services rendered to us or various audits of limited liability companies in which we hold equity interests.
-Such audit services include audits of financial statements, audit of our annual management assessment of the effectiveness of internal control over financial reporting in 2013 and 2012 (as required by Section 404 of the Sarbanes-Oxley Act of 2002), reviews of our quarterly financial statements, and audit services provided in connection with regulatory filings.
-Included in the 2013 audit fees were audit services incurred in connection with an at-the-market equity issuance program which commenced during 2013.
-Also included in our 2012 audit fees were audit services performed in connection with Section 3-14 audits related to the acquisition of certain MOBs during the years.
+Audit fees for 2014 and 2013 consist primarily of professional services rendered to us or various audits of limited liability companies in which we hold equity interests.
+Such audit services include audits of financial statements, audit of our annual management assessment of the effectiveness of internal control over financial reporting in 2014 and 2013 (as required by Section 404 of the Sarbanes-Oxley Act of 2002), reviews of our quarterly financial statements, and audit services provided in connection with regulatory filings.
+Included in the 2014 and 2013 audit fees were audit services incurred in connection with an atthe-market equity issuance program which commenced during 2013.

-Tax fees for professional services rendered in 2013 and 2012 consisted of the preparation of federal and state income tax returns and consultation on various tax matters related to us or limited liability companies in which we hold equity interests.
+Tax fees for professional services rendered in 2014 and 2013 consisted of the preparation of federal and state income tax returns and consultation on various tax matters related to us or limited liability companies in which we hold equity interests.